dakshces/Web-Browser/README.md

 What things you need to run the project
 ```
-The lastest version of Java
+Java : at least openjdk version "11.0.7"
 Eclipse IDE
 ```